snchin17/climate-analysis/README.md

 # Climate Analysis Toolkit

-Thsi is a set of phyton script designed to analyse climate datafiles.
+This is a set of phyton script designed to analyse climate datafiles.
+If you are interested in collaborating, emial me at anchin.ums@gmail.com